dhruvak001/real_time_yolov8_object_detection_and_tracker/README.md

 * tracker.py: Contains the Tracker class for maintaining object identities.

 ## Dependencies
-* cv2 (OpenCV): For handling image and video processing.
+* OpenCV: For handling image and video processing.
 * pandas: For handling detection data.
 * ultralytics: For loading and using the YOLO model.
 * os: For file handling.